supchyan/lolibar/README.md

     }
 }
 ```
-As you can see, this file looks familiar with any other mod body.
+As you can see, this code looks familiar with any other mod body.
 You can handle every single part of Lolibar's libraries here!

 ## 🪼Your First mod
 > [!TIP]
 > All mods is highly recommended to be stored in **[Mods](https://github.com/supchyan/lolibar/tree/master/Mods/)** folder.

-The first step of your modding journey is **creating a mod class**.
-Let's get into `MyFirstMod.cs`:
+The first step of your modding journey - **create a mod class**.
+Let me explain basics on `MyFirstMod.cs` example:
 ```cs
 namespace LolibarApp.Mods;